stevengharris/SplitView/README.md

 create your own and use it, though.
 Your custom splitter has to conform to SplitDivider protocol, which makes sure your custom splitter can let the SplitView know what its `visibleThickness` is.
-The `visibleThickness` is the size your custom splitter displays itself in and also defines the `spacing` between the Primary and Secondary views inside of SplitView.
+The `visibleThickness` is the size your custom splitter displays itself in, and it also defines the `spacing` between the Primary and Secondary views inside of SplitView.

+The SplitView detects drag events occurring in the splitter.
+For this reason, you might want to use a ZStack with an underlying Color.clear that represents the "invisibleThickness" if the `visibleThickness` is too small for properly detecting the drag events.

 Here is an example custom splitter whose contents is sensitive to the observed `layout` and `hide` state: